How can I receive absolute instead of relative time data?

 You can use custom HDDs/SSDs instead of the delivered ones.
 The drives are always configured as RAID-1.

 Can the Check_MK virt1 be used with KVM?

 Yes.
-You basically need to download the OVA file we provide, unpack it and convert the shipped virtual HDDs from the VMDK format to e.g. the QCOW2 format.
-Then you can copy these virtual hard disk files to the paths your VM images are stored.
-And then create a VM with the parameters of your choice and use the just converted QCOW2 disk images as harddisks.
+You basically need to download the OVA file we provide, unpack it and convert the shipped virtual HDDs from the VMDK format to, e.g., the QCOW2 format.
+You can then copy these virtual hard disk files to the paths where your VM images are stored.
+Finally, create a VM with the parameters of your choice and use the just converted QCOW2 disk images as harddisks.